kevgo/text-runner/documentation/user-defined-actions.md

 ## Accessing document content

 The <code type="action-arg">region</code> attribute contains the document content inside the currently active region.
-It is an array of AST nodes that provides helper methods to extract document content:
+It is a flat array of syntax tree nodes that provides helper methods to extract document content:

 <!-- TODO: ensure completeness of this -->